OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### 3.5.
 Product

-An IT system in the form of a software, software as a service system, application, software component, application programming interface, or a physically embodied automated decision-making agent.
+An IT system in the form of software, software as a service system, application, software component, application programming interface, or a physically embodied automated decision-making agent.

 ### 3.6.
 Component